Wrestling

 Genesis 32:1-2

-And Jacob went on his way, and the angels of God met him.
-And when Jacob saw them, he said, “This is God’s host:” and he called the name of that place Mahanaim.
+Jacob continued on his way, and the angels of God met him.
+When he saw them, he said, “This is God’s army,” and he named that place Mahanaim.

 Jacob sends messengers to Esau to inform him of what’s happening